Siga las instrucciones aquí para traducir esta página a otro idioma usando Chrome.

 Primary applicant without an SSN

-If I don’t have an SSN is selected for the primary applicant during an agent-assisted enrollment and the Members section later shows that the consumer is a U.S. citizen, an SSN Required message will appear.
+If I don’t have an SSN is selected for the primary applicant, the application is associated with an agent's NPN, and the Members section later shows that the consumer is a U.S. citizen, an SSN Required message will appear.
 The application will not be able to proceed without an SSN for the primary applicant.

-If I don’t have an SSN is selected for the primary applicant during an agent-assisted enrollment and the consumer is a non-U.S. citizen, immigration documentation information will be required in the Members section before the application can proceed.
+If I don’t have an SSN is selected for the primary applicant, the application is associated with an agent's NPN, and the consumer is a non-U.S. citizen, immigration documentation information will be required in the Members section before the application can proceed.

 Primary contact is not applying for coverage